 2. Real-Time Video Footage

-HDCVI CCTV cameras are developed to show live, real-time display without buffer or stoppage to reveal an accurate image.
+HDCVI CCTV cameras are developed to show live, real-time displays without buffer or stoppage to reveal an accurate image.

 3. Intelligent Features